US cities › California › Los Angeles

 | Census tracts mapped | 1109 |

 LAX adds the aviation layer across Westchester and the southwest, where decades of residential soundproofing programs have followed the flight paths.
-The scale cuts both ways, though: LA’s sprawl means vast tracts sit far from any freeway, which is why a city synonymous with traffic ranks seventh rather than first — exposure here is about who lives beside the corridor, not the corridor’s fame.
+The scale cuts both ways, though: LA’s sprawl means vast tracts sit far from any freeway, which is why a city synonymous with traffic ranks 15th rather than near the top — exposure here is about who lives beside the corridor, not the corridor’s fame.

 Los Angeles noise: the specifics